skvp-owner/a-mal/README.md

 # A-MAL - Automatic Motion Assessment Learning

-This repository contains Python code for the algorithm described in the paper:

-Tal Hakim and Ilan Shimshoni. **A-MAL: Automatic Motion Assessment Learning from Properly Performed Motions in 3D Skeleton Videos**.
+This repository contains Python code for the algorithm described in the paper [**A-MAL: Automatic Motion Assessment Learning from Properly Performed Motions in 3D Skeleton Videos**](https://arxiv.org/pdf/1907.10004.pdf), by Tal Hakim and Ilan Shimshoni.

 ### Citation
 Please cite the paper if you have found A-MAL helpful for your research, as: